DawChihLiou/react-use-pip/example/public/DOC.md

 React hook for Picture in Picture.

 Picture in Picture is a on going [W3C draft](https://w3c.github.io/picture-in-picture/) so that websites to create a floating window to continue playing media while users interact with other content or sites.
-Before shipping your application with the feature, please be aware that **the feature API is not wildly supported yet across browsers** and the implementation status can be found [here](https://github.com/w3c/picture-in-picture/blob/master/implementation-status.md).
+Before shipping your application with the feature, please be aware that **the feature API is not widely supported yet across browsers** and the implementation status can be found [here](https://github.com/w3c/picture-in-picture/blob/master/implementation-status.md).
 Please also see [Can I Use](https://caniuse.com/#feat=picture-in-picture) for more information.

 ## Features